The Best Root Canal Treatment in Your Area

 Is a root canal painful?

 We use a local anesthetic to fully numb the area so you are comfortable and also offer the option of dental sedation.
 Dr. Fedida will discuss your needs and concerns with the goal of ensuring your comfort and safety during the procedure.
-Once the root canal is complete, any pain you have been experiencing due to the infection will be gone.
+Once the root canal procedure is complete, you will not have any pain that you have been experiencing due to the infection.

 How long does a root canal last in a tooth?